karol-brejna-i/cdc-mariadb-kafka-experiments/debezium/captains-log.md

 docker run -it --name watcher --rm --link zookeeper:zookeeper debezium/kafka:0.5 watch-topic -a -k dbserver1.inventory.customers

 # Monitor MariaDB
-Debesium tutorial shows monitoring MySQL's CDC.
-Let's try to configure MariaDB to work with Debesium.
+Debezium tutorial shows monitoring MySQL's CDC.
+Let's try to configure MariaDB to work with Debezium.

 ## Original MariaDB image
 I plan to base on the original MariaDB image, so let's firstly check how the vanilla database behaves.